Tagirijus/plainvoice/DEVELOPMENT.md

 ### Input

-This class is similar to the Printing class, yet for input.
-See the Printing doc for further detail.
+This class is similar to the Output class, yet for input.
+See the Output doc for further detail.
 TL;DR: the idea is that in case of a replacement for certain modules, I only want to have this class adjusted and not the IOFacade class.

-### Printing
+### Output

 With this class I want to have some kind of wrapper for certain moduls for output.
 There is also the IOFacade class, which might